 Loskop is a South African expression from Afrikaans.
-It literally means “loose head” and refers to a person who is absentminded and forgetful.
-It is a title that fits me, because as I rush through my days, trying to balance a full-time job with the responsibilities of a one-parent household, there are some things that inevitably fall through the cracks.
+It literally means “loose head” and refers to a person who is absent-minded and forgetful.
+In other words a scatter-brain.

 When I started this blog, I thought the title fit me, because I rushed through my days, trying to balance a full-time job with the responsibilities of a one-parent household.
 And I felt that I let many things slip, but tried to laugh at myself in the process.